'Birmingham Mail' - November 7th 1924

 The General Manager also reported that of the pass books required by the Auditors where accounts had been closed during

-to trace these 32 without success.
+been made to trace these 32 without success.

-Instructions have been given to the Branch that should any of the required books be presented
+Instructions have been given to the Branch that should any of the required books

-at a future date they are to be retained for presentation to the Auditors.
+be presented at a future date they are to be retained for presentation to the Auditors.